Hotel Albuquerque, Albuquerque, NM

 PCAs, HCCNs, and health centers all across the country have enthusiastically embraced the campaign by developing more specific community outreach strategies and effective utilization of community health workers and promotoras(es) to reach the population.
 Train-the-Trainer program curricula has been developed to train front desk/patient intake staff are being trained to more accurately identify who is a “migratory” or “seasonal” agricultural worker and family member during the patient intake process resulting in more accurate reporting in the UDS reporting system.

-Come and join us in San Antonio, TX May 1-3, 2018 to learn more about the campaign, what progress has been made, share effective strategies designed to reach this population and network with your colleagues who have dedicated their lives to serving America’s migratory and seasonal agricultural population.
+Come and join us in Albuquerque, NM May 6-8, 2019 to learn more about the campaign, what progress has been made, share effective strategies designed to reach this population and network with your colleagues who have dedicated their lives to serving America’s migratory and seasonal agricultural population.

 NACHC Conference Code of Conduct